dexie/dexie-website/docs/Tutorial/Getting-started.md

 <hr>

 What's an Offline First application without sync?
 We're cooking something slick and powerful.
 Curious about what's **coming**?
-Get a *little glimse* of how it will be to turn your client-only app into a server-backed, consistently synced and securely access controlled app.
+Get a *little glimpse* of how it will be to turn your client-only app into a server-backed, consistently synced and securely access controlled app.
 And maybe list yourself on the waitlist?

 <div class="row">